 Drought, bushfires, COVID-19.
-This year has thrown a number of challenges at small business owners in rural NSW.
+2020 threw a number of challenges at small business owners in rural NSW.

-Our latest project with Everymind looks at small business wellbeing in a rural context.
+Our 2020 project with Everymind looked at small business wellbeing in a rural context.
 We know that small business owners face financial pressures, long hours, and a delicate work-life balance.
-This is why we are working with Everymind to encourage rural business owners to take action on their mental health.
+This is why we worked with Everymind to encourage rural business owners to take action on their mental health.

-Our blog series features the stories of local small business owners who have adapted to change, prioritised their mental health, and are looking forward to a positive future.
+Our blog series featured the stories of local small business owners who adapted to change, prioritised their mental health, and are looking forward to a positive future.

 - Wellbeing in rural small business Imagine this scenario, or something similar, for 30% of all actively trading regional small businesses in NSW.